Do Human Evaluators Influence Search Rankings?

 - A contest, in which teams of users submit scoring functions and evaluate each other’s scoring functions, can be run.

-Would Google open up evaluation of search results to the public at large, with the possibility of incentives as a draw?
+Would Google open up the evaluation of search results to the public at large, with the possibility of incentives as a draw?

-The human evaluators patent does tell us about a number of different signals that might be considered and compared in a side-by-side comparison of search results for specific queries.
+The human evaluators patent does tell us about many different signals that might be considered and compared in a side-by-side comparison of search results for specific queries.